Skynettheone/iwb25-251-codematrix/README.md

 - SendGrid API key (email notifications)
 - Twilio credentials (SMS notifications)

+> **⚠️ Important Note**: The configurations shared in this project are **development/mocked configurations** for demonstration purposes only.
+In real-world scenarios, you would never share actual production credentials, API keys, or database connections.
+These are safe to use for learning, testing, and evaluation purposes.

 For production, update the configuration with your own credentials.

 ## 🔧 Troubleshooting